 What is the role of the MRT in your visa appeal?

-The Refugee Review Tribunal (RRT) conduct merit reviews on protection visas decisions made by the Australian Department of Immigration.
+The Refugee Review Tribunal (RRT) conducts merit reviews on protection visa decisions made by the Australian Department of Immigration.

 What is “merits review” and how does it affect my original refusal?

 Merits review is an avenue whereupon the Tribunal refers to your original visa decision and may make an order for your visa to be reinstated based certain conditions, and the relevant legislative framework.